UV Filters Chart: Sunscreen Active Ingredients

 - Triethanolamine salicylate

-UVB 12% Absorbs UV rays Odorless; FDA approved
+UVB 12% Absorbs UV rays Odorless; Absorption into skin in unknown and needs further review; FDA approved

 Enzacamene